 - The onboard computer tracks the basics

 - Flywheel will not provide enough of a workout for advanced cyclists

-Proving you don’t need to spend silly money to get yourself a decent home spin bike, you’ll want to take a look at the RevXtreme.
-This thing is heavy – in a good way.
-It’s study as hell and feels like the ones in a proper spin class.
+Proving you don’t need to spend silly money to get yourself a decent home spin bike, you’ll want to take a look at the XS Sports SB350 (Amazon).
+This is a great-looking, sturdy bike that can support user weights up to 100kg.

-The magnetic resistance is adjusted with a dial and the bars and seat can be adjusted for pretty much any shape and size.
-It’s comfy enough, although very new riders might take a while to get used to the seat.
+The resistance is adjusted with a dial and the bars and seat can be adjusted in umpteen different ways to get just right for your build.
+It’s comfy enough, and the seat even has a basic form of suspension to help new riders get used to the saddle.

 This bike is excellent value for money and a solid budget spinning bike.